Public Art - Case Studies

 Ty Mawr Country Park, Wrexham 2015

-Our first ever project that wasn't destined for someone's garden, we submitted a proposal for this large project and, after being shortlisted and undergoing an interview process, won the tender.
+Our first ever project that wasn't destined for a private space, we submitted a proposal for this large project and, after being shortlisted and undergoing an interview process, won the tender.
 The brief was to create sculptural pieces to lead people around the Park and ensure a better visitor experience.
 The Park suffered from a lack of signage and ways for people to enagage artistically.
 All the work needed to be site specific and inspired by the area and we needed to include a bench as part of the trail.

 Rob created a community engagement programme that he rolled out through 3 local schools and a community group.
 The programme involved a guided nature walk around the site followed by a classroom session.
 We believe that constraints kill creativity and so all our engagements run with a loose framework, are not dependent on ability and allow for trial and error and an element of free "play".